chimukaC7/learning-nginx-2492317/Ch02/02_04-configure-logs/README.md

 ```

 This file has two directives: access log, and error log.
+-Default logging is configured in the http context and can be overridden in the server and location contexts.

 If nginx is set up to serve multiple sites, all the requests, for all the sites will be written to the same logs.
 This can become an issue if, for example, you need to find the access logs for one specific site.